Step One: Prepare

 Other Recruitment Activities

-Cost of Cub Scouting Step Four Training Video
+Cost of Cub Scouting Family Talent Survey

-Online Registration Guide Youth Application Family Talent Survey
+Online Registration Guide Youth Application

 Step Five: Engage